 GridinSoft Review: Quick Expert Summary

-In addition to poor performance, GridinSoft lacks most of the features I want to see in a premium antivirus in 2022, including a firewall, device optimization tools, a VPN, or even a version for macOS and iOS.
-GridinSoft’s user interface is also very cluttered, so users may find it difficult to access all features and settings.
+GridinSoft honestly lacks most of the features I want to see in a premium antivirus in 2024, including a firewall, device optimization tools, a VPN, or even a version for macOS and iOS.
+GridinSoft’s user interface is also very cluttered, so some may find it difficult to access all features and settings.
 And GridinSoft’s customer support is one of the worst I’ve ever seen.

 GridinSoft Full Review

-I really wanted to like GridinSoft, but after extensive testing I was really disappointed with its low malware detection rates, lack of additional features, unintuitive dashboard, and poor customer support.
+After extensive testing, I can safely say it’s a low-quality antivirus that can’t compete with the best antiviruses in 2024.
+I really wanted to like GridinSoft, but I was very disappointed with its low malware detection rates, lack of additional features, unintuitive dashboard, and poor customer support.

 GridinSoft Security Features

 GridinSoft’s antivirus scanner uses a malware database and advanced heuristics to detect both known and new malware files.
 When I performed a full scan, after downloading a collection of about 1,000 malware files to my PC, GridinSoft only detected about 60% of the malware threats on my system.
 This is a dangerously low malware detection rate — most competitors are able to detect at least 80% of malware samples, and antiviruses like Norton and Bitdefender picked up 100% of the malware during my testing.

 GridinSoft was able to detect 70% of my malware samples when I cranked the heuristics slider to maximum in the settings (it’s set to “Minimal” by default), but I didn’t like that it gave me tons of annoying false positives on benign software.